tiepdotme/serenade-wind/resources.md

 excerpt: A collection of online and offline resources we manually curated over the years.
 ---

 The quick reference guides below are provided with links to online and offline resources that can help you jumpstart lifestyle changes without having to scour the internet.

-Please check back often as we will continue to update this page with more resources.
+Please check back often, as we will continue to update this page with more resources.

 We hope you find them helpful.